mister-ben/Brightcove-Player-Logo/README.md

 ======================
 These SWF and javascript plugins add logo overlays to a Video Cloud player to compliment the existing options to add logos per-video and per-account.

-_Unoffical example — not supported by Brightcove_
+_Not made or supported by Brightcove_

 ##SWF Plugin